gaganasanchari/Galaxy_properties/README.md

 # Galaxy_properties
-A simple code to retrieve distance to galaxies from the extra-galactic database NED,
+A simple code to retrieve distance to galaxies and morphology from the extra-galactic database NED,